FAQ - Frequently Asked Questions about your Centre County United Way

 This information is then given to the volunteer panel chair for each group.
 There are typically 12-13 panel chairs (volunteers who have served as panel members and have experience with the process).
 The panel chairs meet to determine the final allocation for each of the paratner agencies.
 The final allocation amounts must total the amount of funding available for distribution.
 Their recommendations are then reviewed by the Board of Directors for approval before funding can be distributed to the agencies.

-If you would like to volunteer with the Funds Distributio Process please contact megan@ccunitedway.org
+If you would like to volunteer with the Funds Distribution Process please contact: Megan at megan@ccunitedway.org

 Do my tax dollars take care of all those health and social needs?